 Our reasons for raising our own animals for meat seemed pretty black and white to us in the beginning.
 We wanted to control the quality of all of the food we eat.
 We wanted pasture raised, organic fed, healthy meat.
 We did not want to support factory farming and gross, abhorrent practices.

-Having now experienced the process of raising an animal from baby all the way through to putting packages in the freezer, it still seems right if we are going to eat meat but its become emotionally complicated.
+Having now experienced the process of raising an animal from baby all the way through to putting packages in the freezer, it still seems right if we are going to eat meat that we do this, but its become emotionally complicated.
 Raising and killing our own animals has given me a deep understanding of what is at stake and what is sacrificed for that food to be placed on the table.

 Bringing farm animals home starts out so happy.
 The inevitable day of slaughter seems so far away that you don’t even think about it until the harvest is in and there is frost on the ground.
 We brought home teeny, cute, adorable baby chickens, pigs & quail.
 They brought such a new life to the homestead and it was pretty amazing.
 We felt more like farmers with the morning chores, the waft of manure in the air and the much loved feeding times.
 Being so involved and hands on with these creatures, and wanting them to have a good life, you connect with them.
 Its hard to avoid.
 Its sort of like when you bring a puppy home except for …